 Report a fire

 To report forest fires in the Northwest and Northeast fire regions north of the Mattawa and French rivers and represented by a solid colour in the map, call a 310-FIRE.
-To report a forest fire call 310-FIRE (3473)
+To report a wildland fire (including grass, brush and forest fires) call 310-FIRE (3473)

 The Northwest Region is north and west of Sault Saint Marie, the east region is east of Sault Saint Marie, areas south of Owen Sound and Ottawa are outside the fire region.